pdfcpu/pdfcpu/pagemode/pagemode_reset.md

 # Reset Page Mode

-This command resets the configured page layout for a PDF file.
+This command resets the configured page mode for a PDF file.

 Have a look at some [examples](#examples).

 ## Usage

 ```
-pdfcpu viewerpref reset inFile
+pdfcpu pagemode reset inFile
 ```

 <br>